Features

 Supported Systems

-We have tested Mulligan with Pro Tools versions going back as far as Pro Tools 10.3.6, so we can verify that it works with a wide range of systems.
-Even if your Pro Tools install hasn't been updated in ten years, Mulligan will most likely work great with it!
+We have tested Mulligan with Pro Tools versions going back as far as Pro Tools 10.3.6, and we can verify that it works with a wide range of systems.
+So even if your Pro Tools install hasn't been updated in ten years, Mulligan will still work with it!

-If you are using macOS 10.8 in order to maintain compatibility with Pro Tools 10, the regular version of Mulligan is not compatible with 10.8.
+If you are using macOS 10.8 (Mountain Lion) in order to maintain compatibility with Pro Tools 10, please note that the standard version of Mulligan does not run on 10.8.
 However, we do have a separate provisional version of Mulligan available for 10.8, so please contact us if you are interested in trying that for your Pro Tools system.